 9. We recommend your pet receive a post-operative examination with your regular veterinarian 7 to 10 days after surgery.
 Have the incision checked for complete healing and to discuss additional needs, follow-up care and vaccination boosters.

-10. If there are any questions or concerns directly related to the surgery during the recovery period, please call this office at (516)-655-8720.
+10. If there are any questions or concerns directly related to the surgery during the recovery period, please call this emergency only number: (631)-387-2515.
 If there is an emergency after hours, contact your regular veterinarian or the closest emergency hospital.

 11. THE MOST COMMON COMPLICATION HAPPENS WHEN PET’S LICK THEIR INCISIONS!
 This is preventable by using the correct sized Elizabethan collar- we will provide one for you at an additional fee.
 If you get one elsewhere, you must be sure it is properly fitted.
 We cannot be responsible for self-trauma by the pet if the wrong sized collar does not work.
 This can be a costly and dangerous problem.
 Please allow us to help you pick the correct size.

 12. HELPING PAW will treat at a designated location, at minimal cost, any post-op complications resulting directly from the surgery, if the above post-op instructions are followed in full.
 Your regular veterinarian must address illnesses or injuries that are not a direct result of surgery.
 Please call for an appointment as soon as you see cause for concern.
-We cannot be held responsible for complications resulting from failure to follow post-op instructions or for contagious diseases for which the animal was not previously properly vaccinated.
+We cannot be held responsible for complications resulting from failure to follow post-op instructions (including a poor-fitting e-collar or licking surgical sites) or for contagious diseases.

 13. Please note that with any vaccine it is possible to see a reaction.
 Reactions can be as mild as pain or swelling at the injection site, itching , tenderness in the area to severe facial swelling, difficulty breathing, and rarely collapse.
 These reactions usually occur within the first 30 minutes after injection but can occur up to 24 hours later and should be considered emergencies.
 We will certainly address that Should it occur.
 Often owners claim their pets are a bit tired or lethargic the day of vaccines.
 If all is not right in 24 hours, please let us know.